-After the huge success of my Garlic Butter Baked Pork Chops (Web Story) recipe that I posted last October, I decided to create another pork chop dish for you because I know you all will love this Easy Oven Pork Chop recipe as much as the first one.
+After the huge success of my Garlic Butter Baked Pork Chops (Web Story) recipe that I posted last October, I decided to create another pork chop dish for you because I know you all will love this juicy and flavorful Oven Pork Chop recipe as much as the first one.

 This time I decided to make it even more simple, but yet delicious using paprika powder and Italian seasoning.
 Two ingredients that add lots of flavour to any kind of meat!
 Don’t believe me?
 Have you tried my Spicy Chicken Meal-Prep Bowls?

 The chicken is to die for, especially because of the sweet paprika I used.
 But if you don’t have paprika powder in your kitchen, I’ll give you some other spice ideas below that go really well with pork chops.
 As you can see, no excuses here, right?

 Want another easy pork recipe?
 Try my Pork Chops with Apples and Onions and Garlic Butter Pork Tenderloin Recipe!

 - Pork chops — I used medium heritage breed pork chops from Butcher Box.
 I recommend purchasing pork that has no antibiotics or added hormones.
 ButcherBox has some great pork options as they source their pork from cage-free farms.
 If you are picking pork chops up at the stores, try to pick an evenly cut chop so they cook evenly in the oven.